Looking for a preschool that’s best for your child?

 Image: Methodist Preschool

-At Methodist Preschool, STEM learning processes of observing, describing, comparing, and experimentations are introduced to students along with basic engineering processes of designing and building to solve problems.
-Immersive hands-on lessons conducted indoors and outdoors inspire exploration, innovation and develop attributes of entrepreneurship in preparing preschoolers for future-readiness.
-Their curriculum is also tech-enabled, with the use of innovative education technologies including Bee Bot coding, Tale Bot coding and Luka AI reading robots.
-Learning is made fun and effective while equipping young minds with basic digital competence to thrive in the highly-digitised 21st century.
+STEM learning processes of observing, describing, comparing, and experimenting are introduced to students along with basic engineering processes of designing and building to solve problems.
+Immersive hands-on lessons conducted indoors and outdoors inspire exploration, innovation and develop attributes of entrepreneurship in preparing preschoolers for future readiness.

 Example: Methodist Preschool